elissamskog/Seaweed-Market-Analysis-Indonesia/README.txt

 Filling the demand of a customer, reads the serialized NetworkX object from db.
 It adds the customer to the network object and returns batches that optimize profit.

 Operational Flow
-Adding a Location: Add a document in the Locations collection.
+Adding a Locations: Add a document/documents in the Locations collection.
+Input:
-Adding a Route: Add a document in the Routes collection, specifying the start and end points using locations unique identifier.
-Adding a Customer: Add a document in the Customers collection.
-The system checks if a node with the customer's location exists in the network graph and connects the customer to this node.
-Adding a Batch: Add a document in the Batches collection, associated with a location identifier.

-JSON Object # uppdatera utifrån databas schemat Location Collection:
 {
+  "Locations": [
+    {
       "address": "Warehouse Road 123, 112 45 Stockholm, Sweden",
       "type": "warehouse",
+      "island": "Java"
+    },
+    {
+      "address": "Warehouse Road 123, 112 45 Stockholm, Sweden",
+      "type": "warehouse",
-"island": Java,
+      "island": "Java"
     }

-Routes Collection:
+  ]
+}

+Adding a Routes: Add a document/documents in the Routes collection, specifying the start and end points using location object.
+Input:
 {
-"from": "warehouse.eu.stockholm",
-"to": "port.us.ny",
+  "Routes": [
+    {
+      "from": "Document ID for location",
+      "to": "Document ID for location",
-"type": "shipping",
+      "type": "weight",
       "cost_tiers": {
         "up_to_100kg": 200,
         "101_to_500kg": 800,
         "501kg_and_above": 1500
       }
+    },
+    {
+      "from": "Document ID for location",
+      "to": "Document ID for location",
+      "type": "volume",
+      "cost_tiers": {
+        "up_to_100kg": 200,
+        "101_to_500kg": 800,
+        "501kg_and_above": 1500
       }

-Customer Collection:
+    }
+  ]
+}

+Adding a Customers: Add a document/documents in the Customers collection.
+The system checks if a node with the customer's location exists in the network graph and connects the customer to this node.
+Input:
 {
+  "Customers": [
-"location_id : {
+    {
+      "Document ID for location": {
         "address": "Warehouse Road 123, 112 45 Stockholm, Sweden",
         "type": "warehouse",
-    "island": Java,
+        "island": "Java"
       },
+      "quantity_required": 100,
+      "species": "alg"
+    },
+    {
+      "Document ID for location": {
+        "address": "Warehouse Road 123, 112 45 Stockholm, Sweden",
+        "type": "warehouse",
+        "island": "Java"
+      },
-"quantity_required" : 100,
+      "quantity_required": 100,
-"species" : "alg"
+      "species": "alg"
     }

-Batches Collection:
+  ]
+}

+Adding a Batches: Add a document/documents in the Batches collection, associated with a location object.
+Input:
 {
+  "Batches": [
+    {
+      "Document ID for location": {
+        "address": "Warehouse Road 123, 112 45 Stockholm, Sweden",
+        "type": "warehouse",
-"island": "java",
+        "island": "Java"
+      },
       "quantity": 500,
+      "weight": 100,
+      "volume": 100,
+      "species": "alg",
+      "cost": 100
+    },
+    {
+      "Document ID for location": {
+        "address": "Warehouse Road 123, 112 45 Stockholm, Sweden",
+        "type": "warehouse",
+        "island": "Java"
+      },
+      "quantity": 500,
-"weight" : 100,
+      "weight": 100,
-"volume" : 100,
+      "volume": 100,
-"species" : "alg",
+      "species": "alg",
-"cost" : 100
+      "cost": 100
+    }
+  ]
 }

 Supply Chain Management: The system uses the network graph to optimize routes and manage supply chain logistics based on the current state of batches, customer orders, and available routes.